Bayesian Optimization by Kernel Regression and Density-based Exploration: The BOKE method

-The \textit{fill distance}, also known as the mesh norm of fill radius \cite{damelin2005point}, is a measure of uniformity that quantifies how well a sequence of points covers the decision set, defined as:
+The \textit{fill distance}, also called the covering radius, is a measure of how well a set of points covers the decision set \cite{santner2003design}.
+For a decision set $\fX$ and a design $\mX \subset \fX$ (a finite set of distinct points), the fill distance is defined as